Coronary Disease Program

 Research to Improve Treatment Outcomes

 Through our practice, you may have the opportunity to participate in clinical trials.
-Texas Heart Institute’s clinical trials include experimental treatments that may lead to better patient care for people with heart valve disease.
+The Texas Heart Institute’s clinical trials include experimental treatments that may lead to better patient care for people with heart valve disease.